NVIDIA-Omniverse/kit-app-template/README.md

 .\repo.bat build
  ```

-A successful build will result in the following message: (not supported for all build configurations)
+A successful build will result in the following message:

 ```text
 BUILD (RELEASE) SUCCEEDED (Took XX.XX seconds)